-The best La Sportiva trail running shoes for overpronators have MEMlex EVA midsole which provides optimal underfoot support and shock absorption, Aggressive Trail Rocker2 outsole which ensures the stickiest grip, best traction, and impact braking system, and EVA Rock Guard which protects feet from rocks and abrasions.
+The best La Sportiva trail shoes have MEMlex EVA midsole which provides optimal underfoot support and shock absorption, Aggressive Trail Rocker2 outsole which ensures the stickiest grip, best traction, and impact braking system, and EVA Rock Guard which protects feet from rocks and abrasions.

-To achieve tip-top form, gradually aim for the trail shoe with a minimalist feel.
-This will allow your lower leg muscles to work and strengthen, the desired fitness that can save you from any foot injury later.
+To get into tip-top condition, aim for the trail shoe with a minimalist design.
+This will allow your leg muscles to work and strengthen.

-In terms of orthopedic claims, most of these brands don’t state that their shoes are orthopedic (or they stay away from any orthopedic claim) but we have included their shoes in the list because of actual consumer reviews and testimonials.
+Most of these brands stay away from any orthopedic claim, but we have included their shoes in the list because of consumer reviews and testimonials.
 We hope that these shoes will work for you.